Private Tour Guide in Israel - Tel Aviv, Jerusalem, Galilee, Dead Sea

 Jerusalem is the capital of Israel and has many attractions for Jews, Christians, Muslims, and atheists.
 Begin at the Mount of Olives and take the most famous photos of Jerusalem's Old City!
 Your private tour guide will explain everything in detail, then proceed to the Garden of Gethsemane where Jesus prayed for the last time, then decent to the Kidron Valley and sneak into the tomb of the Virgin Mary.
 Before entering Jerusalem's old city, drink a cup of the finest Middle Eastern coffee with cardamon and then continue exploring the Western Wall, Mount Zion, the Church of the Holy Sepulcher, the Via Dolorosa, and the Last Supper Room.

-In the new section, it is mandatory to visit the Knesset - Israel's Parliament House, where all the politicians who run the country meet, the Yad Vashem complex, also known as the Jewish National Memorial, where the six million Jewish victims of the Holocaust are remembered, the Israel Museum with its famous Dead Sea Scrolls and a model of Jerusalem from the time of the Second Temple, and finish your day in the Mahane Yehudah market tasting the best Israeli goodies.
+In the new section, it is mandatory to visit the Knesset - Israel's Parliament House, where all the politicians who run the country meet, and the Yad Vashem complex, also known as the Jewish National Memorial, where the six million Jewish victims of the Holocaust are remembered, the Israel Museum with its famous Dead Sea Scrolls and a model of Jerusalem from the time of the Second Temple, and finish your day in the Mahane Yehudah market tasting the best Israeli goodies.

 If that isn't enough, spend a few hours visiting the Nativity Church in Bethlehem, where Jesus was born, and the famous walled-off hotel that houses Banksy's art.